project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 seen.
 The solution thus far only applies at run time and is therefore not repeatable.
 We introduced the idea of Run Books as a repeatable set of instructions which contain the order in which to run the components intent.
-Run Books also provide the ability to particially implement component intent actions, meaning we can replay subsets of a fuller list of a components intent.
+Run Books also provide the ability to partially implement component intent actions, meaning we can replay subsets of a fuller list of a components intent.
 For example through experimentation we have created a number of additional component intents, that are not pertinent